How to spend your Animation Budget for maximum quality

 You have an educational course and you want to spice it up using animation.
 Unfortunately, deciding on an animation budget is a difficult thing.
-You have to take into consideration the type of animation, the video quality (that includes illustration style, motion complexity), the educational value of the animation because they all affect the cost of video.
-By going through these elements, we will guide you through and help you make the decision on what sort of budget is most worthwhile for you!
+If you’ve done your research, you probably noticed that animation studios often don’t publish their pricing on websites.
+The reason is animated videos are tailor-made and need to be budgeted like other tailor-made products.
+Through this article, we will guide you through and help you make the decision on what sort of budget is most worthwhile for you!

 To best understand the budgeting of an animation, you have to understand how much it’s worth – meaning what its value is to your course.
 Animated clips can be little visual aids to your lessons or more important parts of your class.
 For example, you may want to set a budget for: